typemeta/context/README.md

 assert(s.equals("test"));
 ```

-We can convert this extractor into one for a different type by mapping a function over it:
+We can convert this extractor into one that extracts a value of a different type by mapping a function over it:

 ```java
 final Extractor<Optional<String>, Integer> optLen = optGet.map(String::length);